DataFire/Integrations/integrations/generated/azure_devtestlabs_dtl/README.md

 * output [LabVirtualMachine](#labvirtualmachine)

 ### VirtualMachines_CreateOrUpdate
-Create or replace an existing Virtual machine.
+Create or replace an existing virtual machine.
 This operation can take a while to complete.

 ```js